-Custom
+• Custom

-Custom workflow definitions are any additional workflow definitions you define beyond the built-in ones.
-Custom workflows are associated with a specific key (certificate template) and each workflow only applies to requests made using that key.
+Custom workflow definitions are any additional workflow definitions you define beyond the builtin ones.
+Custom workflows are associated with a specific key (certificate template or certificate collection) and each workflow only applies to requests made using that key.

 Note: All certificate enrollment, renewal, and revocation requests go through workflow even if you haven't created any workflow steps or added any custom workflow definitions.
-In the absence of custom-ization, the global workflow definitions are used.
+In the absence of customization, the global workflow definitions are used.
+The addition and removal of certificates from certificate collections only go through workflow if you create custom workflows for them.

-Workflow Definitions®
+Workflow Definitions

-field Comparison Value Name ✓ is equal to ▶ (SEARCH ADVANCED ADD EDIT COPY DELET TE PUBLISH EXPORT Total: 7 REFRE Name Туре Key Draft Version n Published Version Global Enrollment Workflow Enrollment 2 2 Global Revocation Workflow Revocation 1 1 My Custom Enrollment Workflow 181 Enrollment Global enrollment and revocation wor are built in and used by enrollment 1 My Custom Enrollment Workflow 71 Enrollment revocations for which a custom work 1 My Custom Revocation Workflow 71 Revocation not defined (based on template)).
-3 3 My New Workflow Enrollment 5 Enrollment keyexample.com\EnterpriseWebServer(2016) 2 1 My New Workflow Enrollment Three Enrollment keyexample.com\EnterpriseWebServer 1 1
+eld Comparison Value lame 🗸 is equal to ♥ ( SEAR ADVANCED ADD EDIT COPY DELETE PUE LISH EXPORT Total: 7 REFRESH Name Туре Key Draft Version Published Version Global Enrollment Workflow Enrollment 2 2 Slobal Revocation Workflow Revocation 1 1 ly Custom Enrollment Workflow 181 Enrollment Global enrollment and revocation workflows are built in and used by enrollments or 1 1 ly Custom Enrollment Workflow 71 Enrollment revocations for which a custom workflow is 1 1 ly Custom Revocation Workflow 71 Revocation not defined (based on template).
+3 3 y New Workflow Enrollment 5 Enrollment keyexample.com\EnterpriseWebServer(2016) 2 1 y New Workflow Enrollment Three Enrollment keyexample.com\EnterpriseWebServer 1 1

-Figure 146: Workflow Definitions
+Figure 147: Workflow Definitions

-When requiring approval using workflow definitions in Keyfactor Command, templates do not need to be configured to require manager approval at the CA level in the certificate template.
+When requiring approval for enrollment using workflow definitions in Keyfactor Command, templates do not need to be configured to require manager approval at the CA level in the certificate template.
 This is because the approval handling is fully controlled within Keyfactor Command.
 In fact, templates generally should not be configured to require CA manager approval when using Keyfactor Command workflow, since this would generally require approval both at the Keyfactor Command level and at the CA level.

-Tip: Click the help icon (4) next to the page title to open the embedded web copy of the Keyfactor Command Reference Guide to this section.
+Tip: Click the help icon (2) next to the page title to open the embedded web copy of the Keyfactor Command Documentation Suite to this section.
 You can also find the help icon at the top of the page next to the Log Out button.
 From here you can choose to open either the Keyfactor Command Documentation Suite at the home page or the Keyfactor API Endpoint Utility.